 “Jenkins is a self-contained, open-source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software”.

-- So when the concept of continuous integration or continuous deployment is introduced then tools like Jenkins and circleCI come into the picture.
+- So when the concept of continuous integration or continuous deployment is introduced then tools like Jenkins and circles come into the picture.
 But here we would be talking about Jenkins only.

 - Continuous integration pipeline is a set of sequential or parallel jobs, these jobs are designed to perform a set of tasks which are configured using the GUI interface.

 - As it got difficult to maintain the increasing number of projects, build, build revisions and copies, so the concept of Jenkins pipeline is introduced.
 This pipeline is called as jenkinsfile.

 - At times there appears certain kind of issues like slowness due to the massive amount of logs getting generated.

 - Jenkins can result in high CPU usage, proportional to the number of users accessing the Jenkins.

 - Jenkins is vertically ( requires the hardware upscaling) and horizontally scalable (requires multiple Jenkins masters).

 - It is seen that having a single Jenkins master is pleasant, but the tradeoff has to be set between the availability and ease of handling, as in case the single master gets down then it will halt the business.

 - Jenkins slaves equally contribute testing along with the building, Jenkins provides the concept of parallel testing that makes the pipeline faster too.

 - High availability is provided along with failover handling with primary and secondary systems.

 How did Jenkins work?